 Surprises often come when you least expect them.
-Take the road with least footprints and you will meet the kindest people.
+Take the road with the least footprints and you will meet the kindest people.
 You will also be introduced to amusing traditions and cultures.

-Like one time, I attended a friend’s wedding in Greece and was surprised to find out that the groom sent money to his bride in the shoes that he bought for her.
+This one time, I attended a friend’s wedding in Greece and was surprised to find out that the groom had sent money to his bride in the shoes that he bought for her.
 My devout Marathi aai (mother) almost skipped a heartbeat when I told her, considering how Indians treat money as pious.